 Plus it helps a great deal if you already know some html and css.
 These are both explained but not in depth.

 However, these caveats aside, the book is a helpful resource.
-Interesting tips abound, such as how to make a plain printing stylesheet for a page that needs separate printer formatting, such as a resume.
-There is even a small section on SEO but it does not cover everything that can be done.
-For that I would recommend Michael Fleischner‘s book.
+Interesting tips abound.
+These include how to make a plain printing stylesheet for a page needing separate printer formatting, like a resume.
+There is even a small section on SEO.
+However, it does not cover everything that can be done.
+For that I would recommend Michael Fleischner’s book.

-While this book is somewhat more advanced than a beginning web development work, it struck me as being intermediate in scope — good for a lot of things, but perhaps a bit incomplete.
+While this book is somewhat more advanced than a beginning web development work, it struck me as being intermediate in scope.
+It ended up good for a lot of things, but perhaps a bit incomplete.
 For more advanced techniques and ideas, I’d recommend looking for works on not only design but also on usability.
 But this is a great place to start.